kristentsuboi/EventTrackerProject/README.md

 # EventTrackerProject

 # Overview
 My project is a vacation tracker.
-It will allow me to enter information about my past vacations with full CRUD using REST.
-This program will also let people comment on your vacation and tell you what they think about you.
+It will allow users to enter information about past vacations with full CRUD using REST.
+This application uses Javascript to access data and manipulate the DOM.
 ## Expected Routes
 <table>
   <tr>